chikabella24/ML-Zoomcamp-Homework/README.md

 Question 7: Select all the "Lotus" cars from the dataset.

-Now drop all duplicated rows using drop_duplicates method Get the underlying NumPy array.
+Now drop all duplicated rows using drop_duplicates method

+Get the underlying NumPy array.
 Let's call it X.

 Compute matrix-matrix multiplication between the transpose of X and X. To get the transpose, use X.T.
 Let's call the result XTX.
 Invert XTX.
 Create an array y with values [1100, 800, 750, 850, 1300, 1000, 1000, 1300, 800].

 Multiply the inverse of XTX with the transpose of X, and then multiply the result by y.
-Call the result w.
+Call the result w

 What's the value of the first element of w?